 '''

 tar Jxf llvm15.0-mac-arm.tar.xz

 xattr -rd com.apple.quarantine llvm15.0

 export PATH=$(pwd)/llvm15.0/bin:$PATH

 '''

 Building LLVM from source

 The LLVM project itself has a guide to installing from source which you may need to consult.
-First of all clone our LLVM repository:
+Ninja is necessary for building LLVM from source.
+First of all, clone our LLVM repository: